auth0/Auth0.swift/README.md

 ### Authentication API (iOS / macOS / tvOS)

 The Authentication API exposes AuthN/AuthZ functionality of Auth0, as well as the supported identity protocols like OpenID Connect, OAuth 2.0, and SAML.
-We recommend using our Hosted Login Page but if you wish to build your own UI you can use our API endpoints to do so.
+We recommend using Universal Login but if you wish to build your own UI you can use our API endpoints to do so.
 However some Auth flows (Grant types) are disabled by default so you will need to enable them via your Auth0 Dashboard as explained in [this guide](https://auth0.com/docs/clients/client-grant-types#edit-available-grant_types).

 These are the required Grant Types that needs to be enabled in your application: